OpenNebula/marketplace-docs/source/service/oneke.rst

 .. important::

-    The **worker** role does not have ``POLICY`` defined, this allows to reuse hosts multiple times!
+    The **worker** role does not have ``POLICY`` defined, this allows you to reuse hosts multiple times!

-Then, let's modify the OneKE OneFlow Service Template:
+Now, let's modify the OneKE OneFlow Service Template:

 .. prompt:: bash $ auto